vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/23_IN_THE_EDITORIAL_CHAIR.md

 IN THE EDITORIAL CHAIR 333.

 truth in mind while conducting the Kesari.
-He con- centrated all his energies on the work of national awakening.
+He con###centrated all his energies on the work of national awakening.
 Whatever helped that work found a place in the Kesari ; otherwise it was shunned, though the very best.
 People went to the Kesari, not to get news,